Read Thembalami Care Centre and Max Ordman Deaf Association’s latest news.

 A vibrant celebration of heritage and community unfolded at the Thembalami Care Centre and the Max Ordman Deaf Association (MODA)…

-Thembalami Care Centre and the Max Ordman Deaf Association (MODA) hosted a joyous Christmas lunch on December 19, filled with…
+Thembalami Care Centre and the Max Ordman Deaf Association’s (MODA) monthly birthday bash in June was a festive affair, made…